 Greece officially assumed the presidency of the European Union on Wednesday, with the highest unemployment rate in the 28-member bloc.
 According to the Hellenic Statistical Agency (ELSTAT), the seasonally adjusted jobless rate in October stood at 27.8 percent from an upwards revised 27.7 percent in the month of September.

 The drop in the Industrial Production Index (IPI) accelerated in November to 6.1 percent following a downwards revised 4.7 percent decline in October, according to the Hellenic Statistical Authority (ELSTAT).

-The Greek general government (gg) cash deficit to August fell by 60.7 percent to 3.87 billion with the gg cash primary surplus rising by 12.7 percent to 1.78 billion, according to the Ministry of Finance (MoF).
-State arrears to the private sector retreated 2.0 percent month on month (mom) and 25.8 percent (2.29 billion) since the beginning of the year.
+The Greek general government (gg) cash deficit to November fell by 54 percent to 4.43 billion with the gg cash primary surplus dropping by 14.3 percent to 1.99 billion from 2.31 billion last year, according to the bulletin released by the Ministry of Finance (MoF) on Tuesday.

 Greek private sector deposits increased by 0.4 percent month on month (mom) in November, for the first time since May, with balances reaching 161.04 billion euros, according to the Bank of Greece (BoG).
 Net inflows stood at 394 million in November from outflows of 630 million in October.